KatrixReloaded/NetworkSecurityNotes/NetworkingNotes.md

       - Switch, Bridge
     - 1. Physical Layer
       - Network Card
 - Layers 1 to 3 are media layers and 4 to 7 are host layers.
 ### TCP/IP Model
 - TCP/IP generic term for many network protocols.
 - The protocols are responsible for the switching and transfer of data packets on the Internet.
 - Name for entire protocol family, not just TCP and IP.
 - Layers
     - 4. Application
     - 3. Transport
     - 2. Internet
     - 1. Link
 - IP ensures that the data packet reaches its destination, and TCP controls the data transfer and ensures the connection between data stream and application.
 - The main difference between TCP/IP and OSI is the number of layers, some of which have been combined.
 - IP takes over the **logical addressing** of networks and nodes.
 - Important tasks of TCP/IP
     - Logical addressing(IP)
     - Routing(IP)
     - Error & Control Flow(TCP)
     - Application Support(TCP)
     - Name Resolution(DNS)
 ### IP Addresses
 - Within a single network, MAC address is enough for data exchange between hosts.
 However, if a host is on another network, the MAC address is not enough to establish a connection.
 - Addressing on the internet is done via the IPv4 and/or IPv6 address, which is made up of the network address and the host address.
 - 32-bit binary number combined into 4 bytes consisting of 8-bit groups ranging from 0-255.
+- The IP address is divided into a host part and a network part.
+    - The router assigns the host part at home or by an admin.
+    - The respective network admin assigns the network part.
+On the Internet, this is IANA, which allocates and manages the unique IPs.
+    - The IP network blocks were earlier divided into classes A-E, each class differed in the host and network shares' respective lengths.
 ## Tools
 - Intrusion Detection Systems
   - Suricata